“Food is our common ground, a universal experience.” -James Beard

-**TREATS: I hope that it goes without saying that the Magnolia property is best known for it’s bakery.
+**TREATS: I hope that it goes without saying that the Magnolia property is best known for its bakery.
 Serving cupcakes, cookies, and cinnamon rolls…we wanted them ALL!
-But also, not to be missed is the small batch, hand made Ice cream at Heritage Creamery that you can find not far away just off the campus of Baylor University.
+But also, not to be missed is the small-batch, hand-made Ice cream at Heritage Creamery that you can find not far away just off the campus of Baylor University.
 This ice cream is creamy, flavorful, and scrumptious!
-As an ice cream enthusiast, this is top notch, hand made ice cream that you will fall in love with when you take your first spoonful.
+As an ice cream enthusiast, this is top-notch, handmade ice cream that you will fall in love with when you take your first spoonful.
 You can’t get ice cream like this from a grocery store and we loved it so much, we visited twice while we were in Waco.
-Heritage Creamery sources their ingredients locally and their flavors reflect the season and ingredients available to them.
-They have unusual hours so be sure to check them out on line as you plan your trip.
+Heritage Creamery sources its ingredients locally and their flavors reflect the season and ingredients available to them.
+They have unusual hours so be sure to check them out online as you plan your trip.
 Don’t miss it if you have a chance to visit Waco.

 Galway, Ireland, Rathbaun Farm: home made Irish Soda Bread, Salad, and Hot tea